 While worship can be anything done to the glory of God, this does not replace the biblical command of gathering together as a body for corporate worship.
 Therefore, we gather each Sunday for a time of God-exalting worship and gospel-centered preaching.
-Colossians 3:16-18 God is worthy of our worship; and when we gather, we not only remind ourselves of the truth of the gospel, but also one another.
+Colossians 3:16-18 God is worthy of our worship, and when we gather, we not only remind ourselves of the truth of the gospel but also one another.
 Psalm 95:1

 To learn more about worship at Southbrook Church, we recommend a few of these sermons from our series on Worship:

-1. Is this song theologically sound and does it accurately reflect the truth of the Gospel as outlined in Scripture?
+1. Is this song theologically sound, and does it accurately reflect the truth of the Gospel as outlined in Scripture?

 We believe communion is an essential act of worship outlined in scripture.
 Also, referred to as The Lord’s Supper, communion models Jesus’ last meal with His disciples.
-On the night before His betrayal and coming crucifixion; Jesus offered thanks and described the bread as His body and the cup as His blood.
-Before partaking, Jesus tells His disciples “Do this in remembrance of me.”
-While we do not believe that the bread and cup become the literal body of Christ; we profess they are powerful symbols of the mystery and gift of our “participation” as believers in the blood and body of Christ.
+On the night before His betrayal and coming crucifixion, Jesus offered thanks and described the bread as His body and the cup as His blood.
+Before partaking, Jesus tells His disciples, “Do this in remembrance of me.”
+While we do not believe that the bread and cup become the literal body of Christ, we profess they are powerful symbols of the mystery and gift of our “participation” as believers in the blood and body of Christ.
 1 Corinthians 10:16-17 Each time we gather and observe communion together, it is a powerful declaration of our hope in the gospel where we “proclaim Jesus’ death until He comes.”
 1 Corinthians 10:26

 Who can take communion?

-Our mission is to make sure everyone is cared for and that no one walks alone.
+Our mission is to ensure everyone is cared for and no one walks alone.
 Galatians 6:10; Ecclesiastes 4:9-12; Acts 2:44-45

-Here at Southbrook we believe in prayer being an integral part of a believer’s walk and we have various ways that we offer the opportunity to receive and also participate in prayer.
+Here at Southbrook, we believe in prayer being an integral part of a believer’s walk, and we have various ways that we offer the opportunity to receive and also participate in prayer.